canalplus/rx-player/doc/api/Miscellaneous/Local_Contents.md

 with the new versions of the RxPlayer.
 Its documentation can be found [here](./Local_Manifest_v0.1.md).

-If you were relying on this version before and would like to switch the the `0.2` version, to be able to play it on newer versions of the RxPlayer, here is the exhaustive list of what changed:
+If you were relying on this version before and would like to switch to the `0.2` version, to be able to play it on newer versions of the RxPlayer, here is the exhaustive list of what changed: